 - publish date

 Now that you have a topic for your first blog post, it’s time to start writing.

-One of the most popular type of content in craft blogs are how-to articles.
-These are how to guides that help readers learn how to do a craft project.
+One of the most popular types of content in craft blogs is how-to articles.
+These are how-to guides that help readers learn how to do a craft project.

 Here are a few examples of How-To posts:

 - How to Make a Handmade Card